-8 People Who Were Arrested While Dressed As Superheroes
+8 People Arrested While Dressed as Superheroes

 Be warned, superhero wannabes: Squeezing into a pair of tights and grabbing the nearest cape before going out to fight for justice will more likely get you incarcerated than applauded these days.
 Plus, as a few of the bolder entries on this list found out the hard way, suiting up certainly won’t get you off the hook for breaking and entering, drug possession, or driving while intoxicated.

 1. Spider-Man Scales The Sears Tower

 Donning a custom-made Spider-Man costume and packing an assortment of suction cups and rock-climbing equipment, Dan Goodwin set out to ascend the 110-story Chicago skyscraper (now known as the Willis Tower) on May 25, 1981.
 Seven hours later, he succeeded … only to be immediately booked for trespassing, and interrogated by the city’s Fire Commissioner.

 2. Batman Arrested For Obstructing A Crime Scene

 Mark Williams thought he’d help a local police investigation by imitating the dark knight himself last October.
 Instead, the 31-year-old Michigan resident found himself incarcerated for hindering a police investigation.
 Adding insult to injury, his costume was confiscated in the process.

 Inhibiting law enforcement is bad enough, but some Batman fans have even been taken downtown for petty theft.
 Case in point: one Stan Worby of Bradford, England.
 Worby had previously made headlines for dragging a wanted criminal into his local police station.
 Just over a month later, he was accused of burgling $1200 worth of power tools from a nearby garage and arrested accordingly.
 After he pled not guilty, he was released on bail.